igorovic/audacia-table-football/README.md

 ## Database

+There was not much thought put into the database schema.
+The goal was to create a quick POC which implements the requirements.

 ### Issues to fix

 - In the current version, it's possible to create a game but not set any score.
 In that case there will be an orphan game in `Game` table without participants.
 We should implement a pruning function for those instances or some security mechanism to avoid this case.
 - There is no security to check on game participants.
 Which means that is's possible to add more than two players to a game.

+# Tests

+Tests are descrutive they will resest the database.
+So make sure to back up the database before running them.
+However this is temporary and will only impact dev environment on the local machine.

 # Notes